Do Artifacts Found at Lost Roanoke Colony Solve 400-Year-Old Mystery?

 The Baptism of Virginia Dare -- A scene in Paul Green's "The Lost Colony" -- Roanoke Island, North Carolina (Boston Public Library / CC 2.0 )

 Another clue was discovered in 1937 on the North Carolina-Virginia border, the Dare Stones .
 A total of 48 Dare Stones are catalogued at Brenau University in Gainesville, Georgia, representing messages - if authentic – from lost colonist Eleanor Dare to her father, the colony's governor John White, who had left for England in 1587, never to return.
 The stone carvings tell the story of what happened to the settlers when they left their colony on Roanoke.
 And on the first side, below a cross, the message reads: “Ananias Dare & / Virginia Went Hence / Unto Heaven 1591 / Anye Englishman Shew / John White Govr Via” and the other side details what happened to the colonists after Governor White returned to England in 1587.
+However, many believe these stones to be a hoax.
 Dawson said the colonists left Roanoke and suffered “two years of Misarie.”

 Top image: Painting by Englishman John White.
 Sir Walter Raleigh’s 1590 Expedition to Roanoke Island to find the Lost Colony uncovered 'Croatoan' carved on a tree.
 This may be in reference to the Croatan island or people.
 Source: John White / Public domain